core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Expert Review Instructions {#review}

-The IANA Registry established in this document is defined as expert review.
+The IANA Registry established in this document is defined as "Expert Review".
 This section gives some general guidelines for what the experts should be looking for, but they are being designated as experts for a reason so they should be given substantial latitude.

 Expert reviewers should take into consideration the following points:

-TBD
+* Clarity and correctness of registrations.
+Experts are expected to check the clarity of purpose and use of the requested entries.
+Experts should inspect the entry for the algorithm considered, to verify the conformity of the encoding proposed against the theoretical algorithm, including completeness of the 'Parameters' column.
+Expert needs to make sure values are taken from the right registry, when that's required.
+Expert should consider requesting an opinion on the correctness of registered parameters from the CBOR Object Signing and Encryption Working Group (COSE).
+Encodings that do not meet these objective of clarity and completeness should not be registered.

+* Duplicated registration and point squatting should be discouraged.
+ Reviewers are encouraged to get sufficient information for registration requests to ensure that the usage is not going to duplicate one that is already registered and that the point is likely to be used in deployments.

+* Experts should take into account the expected usage of fields when approving point assignment.
+The length of the 'Parameters' encoding should be weighed against the usage of the entry, considering the size of device it will be used on.
+Additionally, the length of the encoded value should be weighed against how many code points of that length are left, the size of device it will be used on, and the number of code points left that encode to that size.

+* Specifications are recommended.
+When specifications are not provided, the description provided needs to have sufficient information to verify the points above.

 --- back